 ./changebackuplocation.sh /net/sysshare/ds_backups --is-shared-folder true --keep-old-backups true You are going to change the backup location of the data store.
 Existing backups will be copied to the new location and it could take a few moments.
 Please do not interrupt the process once it has started.
 Do you want to continue (Yes or No)?
 Yes

 ArcGIS Data Store is used to store hosted feature layer data and caches for scene layers published to Portal for ArcGIS.
 If you have not already federated your ArcGIS Server site with your portal and configured it as your portal's hosting server, do so now.

 Begin using the data store

-For information on hosted feature layers and hosted scene layers and how to publish them, see the following topics in the Portal for ArcGIS help:
+For information on hosted feature layers, how to publish them, and the privileges required to publish, see the following topics in the Portal for ArcGIS help: